This project facilitates the reading and writing of SD flash memory cards

 Open Directory

-not necessary.
+necessary.
 A single slash '/' indicates the root directory.
-The
+The path

 FRESULT FAT_openDir(DIR* dir_p, const char* path)